 Stop waiting for a sign.
 You already have one, if not twenty.

 Love is not, however, a reason to keep people in our lives on a personal and intimate level that aren’t interested in reciprocating the character of Christ.
 Relationships can overcome many things, but they cannot overcome spiritual disunity.
-If two people aren’t working towards the same spiritual goals, then common life goals become secondary to the breakdown that will eventually commence.
+If two people aren’t working towards the same spiritual goals, then it’s time to break up.
+Common life goals will become secondary to the breakdown that eventually commences.

 On the other hand, if God is at the center of a relationship, those two people can overcome anything.
 What seems like challenges will eventually start to fade away because both parties are committed to trying.

-They understand perfection is not the goal, but God’s love is.
-Their vulnerability, honesty, and intensity grow in time, not in an instant.
+Two people walking with God understand perfection is not the goal, but God’s love is.
+Their vulnerability, honesty, and intensity grow over time and not in an instant.
 They find ways to show each other that they care because they understand the importance of valuing themselves and those close to them.
 They aren’t codependent but they are partners.
 They cherish the good and try to work through the bad.
 They understand that growth must be individual and collective.
-It doesn’t optimally work any other way.
+It doesn’t work any other way.

-Instead, we often confuse incompatibility with the need to work at a relationship.
+Don’t confuse incompatibility with the need to work at a relationship.
 Be patient.
 Confirmation will always come in action.
 You will see who’s steering the shipping and if you’re moving in the same direction.
 It will then be clear as to whether you should stay or go.
 What you do after that is your choice… just don’t blame God if you decide to hold onto the dysfunction.
 He doesn’t deserve that, and honestly, neither do you.

 Love’s an Action.
 Please leave your comments below.Print This Devotional